 Postseason experience can mean everything in college baseball.
 Helping guide a team to Omaha takes a special coach and an emotional voice.
-As soon as he stepped on campus in the summer of 2008, head coach Terry Rooney's mission was to return UCF to the postseason.
-That goal has become a reality with the Knights making back-to-back trips to the postseason in 2012-13 for the second time in school history, while bringing in nationally ranked recruiting classes each year.
+As soon as he stepped on the UCF campus in the summer of 2008, head coach Terry Rooney's mission was to return the Knights to the postseason.
+That goal became a reality with UCF making back-to-back trips to the postseason in 2012-13 for the second time in school history, while bringing in nationally ranked recruiting classes each year.

 UCF: In Six Years as Head Coach

-Rooney was officially announced as UCF's fifth head baseball coach on June 12, 2008, in the baseball complex's Tradition Room.
+Rooney was officially announced as UCF's fifth head coach on June 12, 2008, in the Tradition Room at the UCF Baseball Complex.
 The press conference took place in front of a packed media contingent, showing that the city of Orlando and Knight fans everywhere were eager for the UCF baseball program to reload.

 The coaching staff immediately hit the recruiting trail that summer.
 Rooney put together a class for 2010 that featured 21 players, a group that quickly gave UCF some national exposure.